 Cord Blood Banking

 After having my daughter, I started hearing about cord blood banking.
-I learned that when your baby is delivered you have the option to collect and save the blood found within the umbilical cord.
-This blood is a great source of stem cells that are currently being used to help treat many diseases from certain types of leukemias to blood disorders.
+I learned that when your baby is delivered, you have the option to collect and save the blood found within the umbilical cord.
+This blood is a great source of stem cells that are currently being used to help treat many diseases, from certain types of leukemias to blood disorders.
 If I could do it all over, I would choose to bank my child’s cord blood.
-While there are public banks that take cord blood donations, private banks are also an option where, for a fee, you’ll ensure access to the cord blood if your child ever needs it.
+While there are public banks that take cord blood donations, private banks are also an option where, for a fee, you’ll ensure access to cord blood if your child ever needs it.
 Keep this splurge on the top of your list!

 How can you keep costs down?
 Well, start by buying a sensible diaper bag.
 There is no need for a high-end designer bag to carry dirty diapers and burp clothes in!
 Choose an affordable and practical bag that has enough space to hold some spare diapers, a change of clothes, and other necessary items.
-When prioritizing your funds is important, look for used diaper bag on eBay or garage sales!
+When prioritizing your funds is important, look for used diaper bags on eBay or garage sales!

-When working on a budget, make sure to take a look at what is really important for your little one, and where you can save!
+When working on a budget, make sure to take a look at what is really important for your little one and where you can save!
 Take it from me- it’s easy to get caught in the spending trap, but set rules and decide on what is worth the splurge!

-Katie is an active blogger who discusses the topics of, motherhood, children, fitness, health and all other things Mommy.
+Katie is an active blogger who discusses the topics of motherhood, children, fitness, health, and all other things Mommy.
 She enjoys writing, blogging, and meeting new people!
-To connect with Katie contact her via her blog, Moore From Katie or her twitter, @moorekm26
+To connect with Katie, contact her via her blog, Moore From Katie, or her Twitter, @moorekm26